-In the event that an agreement cannot be reached, students who are suspended are entitled to follow the Process of Appeals.
-These rights include the opportunity to review the findings of the investigation into the incident leading to the suspension and an opportunity to respond to the findings.
-Should the grievance not be resolved at the Ahfachkee School level, a student it parents may proceed ton to the executive Administrative Office (EAO).
+Suspended students are entitled to follow the Process of Appeals if an agreement cannot be reached.
+These rights include the opportunity to review the investigation findings into the incident leading to the suspension and a chance to respond to the findings.
+Should the grievance not be resolved at the Ahfachkee School level, a student it parents may proceed to the executive Administrative Office (EAO).